WSPluta/oci-devops-oke/hols/devops/clean/clean.md

 ## Task 2: Delete infrastructure

-1. From the Cloud Shell, make sure you are on `tf-devops` folder.
+1. From the Cloud Shell, make sure you are in `tf-devops` folder.

     ```bash
     <copy>pwd</copy>